ohmtech-io/uThingVOC/README.md

 make clean && make
 ```

-*Note:* There is a macro which enable/disable printing some debug information (using it as *UartLog()*) often useful for development while monitoring the USART1 TX pad on the board bottom side.
+*Note:* There is a macro which enable/disable printing debug information (using it as *UartLog()*) often useful for development while monitoring the USART1 TX pad on the board bottom side.
 To enable it, compile with:

 ```
 make DEBUG=1